czirzow/dotfiles/ansible/README.md

 TODO:
 ==
-   . spin up a ubuntu box to test things.
-   . start porting my old install script to ansible.
-   . directory structure
-   . dotfiles: config for having my environment on a box.
+   . add all the rest of the .* files to repo
+   . version the tree main, old-config
+   . add other stuff not listed.
-   . apps per target OS.
+   . apps for mac, ?